Recent events have left me very lonely. In typical fashion, I panic and try to meet people just for friendship.

-I did try okcupid before and I liked the website, it was kind of fun.
-I could get lost in crazy questions and they would judge many personality traits from that.
-They removed the personality traits and a lot of other things, it is not so fun anymore.
-It is more annoying because you have to like a person to write to them and once you write to them that person disappears from your like list.
-I guess they don’t believe in good UX, it never ceases to amaze me how many websites destroy user-friendliness and functionality to try to mimic another site - in this case, Tinder, it is pretty much the same thing now and that is sad.
+I did try okcupid before, and I liked the website.
+It was kind of fun.
+I could get lost in crazy questions, and they would judge many personality traits from that.
+They removed the personality traits and a lot of other things.
+It is not so fun anymore.
+It is more annoying because you have to like a person to write to them, and once you write to them, that person disappears from your like list.
+I guess they don’t believe in good UX.
+It never ceases to amaze me how many websites destroy user-friendliness and functionality trying to mimic another site - in this case, Tinder.
+It is pretty much the same thing now, and that is sad.

-I think a lot of that stems from the fact I have seven sisters and my dad worked out of town the majority of my childhood.
-Strange thing is that as a teen I didn’t have any friends that were girls and none wanted to date me of course.
+I think a lot of that stems from the fact I have seven sisters, and my dad worked out of town for much of my childhood.
+The strange thing is that as a teen, I didn’t have any friends that were girls, and none wanted to date me, of course.
 The strange thing is despite the comfort I have with platonic women, I get very nervous if I am interested in them as more than just friends.
-It even happens when I become friends with someone and it goes past that.
+It even happens when I become friends with someone, and it goes past that.